 Structure of the national education system

-Further information on the Swiss education system may also be found on the websites of the Swiss Conference of Cantonal Ministers of Education and the State Secretariat for Education, Research and Innovation.
-A general overview on the education system is also provided by the Swiss Education Server educa.ch.
+Further information may also be found on swiss-education-system or the websites of the Swiss Conference of Cantonal Ministers of Education and the State Secretariat for Education, Research and Innovation.

 Common European Reference Tools Provided by the Eurydice Network